When risks and hazards are recognised early, controls can be put in place to prevent harm to workers, visitors, and the public.

 There are always going to be hazards and risks on construction sites; they are dynamic places.
 Identifying the hazards that could cause serious injury or harm to both workers’ health and safety helps manage risk as the project moves along and helps those who manage the jobs plan for them better in the future.

 The concrete pumping truck has a blockage on-site, and the team decides to try and rectify the blockage whilst other workers are in close proximity.
 Joe is aware of the hazards and risks of clearing blockages under high pressure, and that someone could get seriously injured if things go wrong.
 He recommends that the concrete pumping team stop and do it away from other workers in a safe location.
-Because no incident or near miss occurred of anyone getting or nearly getting hurt.
-Joe logs it as a hazard in the HazardCo App.
+Because no incident or near miss occurred of anyone getting or nearly getting hurt, Joe logs this hazard as a Task in the HazardCo App.

-The company reviews all the hazard reports that have been logged for the project and sees Joe’s hazard report.
+The company reviews all the tasks that have been logged for the project and sees Joe’s reported hazard.
 With new knowledge of the dangers involved and the controls used to manage the risks of concrete truck blockages.
 The company decides to use those controls on all sites going forward.

-Hazard reporting is an effective and ongoing way for workers to raise concerns or suggest improvements on a day-to-day basis.
-Helping PCBU’s also meet the worker engagement and participation duty under the Act.
+Hazard reporting is an effective and ongoing way for workers to raise concerns or suggest improvements on a day-to-day basis, whilst also helping PCBU’s meet the worker engagement and participation duty under the Act.

 Joe notices an extension cable has been badly damaged and is still plugged in.
-He turns off the power and removes the cable from services and logs it in the App before someone could get hurt.
+He turns off the power and removes the cable from services and logs it as a Task in the HazardCo App before someone could get hurt.

 Near miss example:

 Joe sees a fellow worker about to roll up a badly damaged extension cord whilst it is still plugged in, he immediately stops the worker before he could have got hurt.
-Turns off the power and removes the cable from service and logs a near miss in the App.
+Turns off the power and removes the cable from service and logs a near miss as an Incident in the HazardCo App.